ckan/ckan/doc/configuration.rst

 Default Value: (empty)

-Defines a list of (upto 2) group names or group ids.
-This setting is used to display two groups and two datasets from each group on the home page.
+Defines a list of group names or group ids.
+This setting is used to display groups and datasets from each group on the home page in the default templates (2 groups and 2 datasets for each group are displayed).

 Authentication Settings
 -----------------------